canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 The map helped us design a series of steps to meet the needs of the entrepreneurs.
 Designing the steps sometimes involved pruning options that were displayed prominently on the existing pages.
 Steps had to be stand-alone and clearly differentiated from other steps.
 To that end, we removed the many links to guides, business plans and checklists, so that the first step was a single link to Planning a business.

 In contrast, choosing a business name had surfaced as a crucial step but there was no link at all on the Start a business topic page in the baseline design.
 That made it extremely difficult for our research participants to find it unless they dove into registration pages.
->Only 37% of our baseline test participants (students studying business) were able to successfully find a search to check if their business name idea was already taken.
+>Only 37% of our 20 baseline test participants (students studying business) were able to successfully find a search to check if their business name idea was already taken.

 ## Direct outcomes for Canadians starting a business

-The team prototyped new designs based on the research evidence and our flow map,and tested with more Canadians during the design process.
+The team prototyped new designs based on the research evidence and our flow map, and tested with more Canadians during the design process.
 We surfaced 'Choosing a name' as a step in Starting a business, and designed a sequence to skip directly through the layers of government sites like NUANS to the search pages.
-We updated the link labels using the acronym 'NUANS' to the clearer title 'Search name' and the 'order [a NUANS report] now' link was sidestepped completely, so that people could search without worrying that they had to place an order first.
+We updated the link labels with the acronym 'NUANS' to the clearer title 'Search name'.
+The 'order [a NUANS report] now' link was sidestepped completely, so that people could search without worrying that they had to place an order first.
 Once all the various pieces of the new design came together, we launched another usability testing research study with a similar set of business students.
->Success at the 'Find out if a name is taken' task rose from 37% to 94% success in our task-based usabiilty study
+>Success at the 'Find out if a name is taken' task rose from 37% to 94% success in our task-based usability study

 In terms of actual outcomes, in addition to channelling many more web visitors to the name search pages, we also saw searches for the word 'NUANS' decline as people could easily find the NUANS search and the free search registry within a few clicks.
 We will keep evaluating and working with CRA and ISED on the Start a business tasks to make them better for entrepreneurs in Canada.